evan-erdos/trail-of-cthulhu/story/prose-outline.md

 The High Acolyte instructs them to strike at the student's heart, and sends them out to the altar.

-The Players decide to carry out the ritual.
+The PCs decide to carry out the ritual.
 A player wields the *Ceremonial Knife*, and approaches the altar.
 The Sacrificial Student lies comatose on the altar, eyes wide open, but completely unresponsive to his surroundings.